GII/emdb_core/README.md

 - Put object in box: place an object in a receptacle
 - Throw: throw an object to a position

 The reward obtained could be 0.2, 0.3 or 0.6 if the robot with its action improves its situation to get the final goal.
 Finally, when the cylinder is introduced into the box, the reward obtained is 1.0.
-Thus, at the end of the experiment, seven PNodes and CNodes should be created, one per policy, except Put object with robot, which doesn't lead to any reward.
+Thus, at the end of the experiment, seven PNodes and CNodes should be created, one per policy, except _Put object with robot_, which doesn't lead to any reward.

 ## Configurate an experiment